Restrooms at Diamond Lakes back open after repair

 City leaders knew this upgrade was long overdue.

-“Diamond Lakes is one of our signature parks those towers had been down for a while problem about five to six years so it was due time to get that issue corrected and get those towers up to standard”
+“Diamond Lakes is one of our signature parks those towers had been down for a while.
+Probably about five to six years…so it was due time to get that issue corrected and get those towers up to standard.”

 Lampkin says although it took a while to repair this issue they’re prepared for the many events ahead.